Outright International: History

 Outright International, formerly known as International Gay and Lesbian Human Rights Commission (IGLHRC), was founded by Julie Dorf in 1990, and incorporated as a non-profit organization on November 7, 1990.
 Though initially focused on LGBT human rights abuses in Russia, the organization is now active in many parts of the world, including the Americas, Africa, the Middle East, and Asia.
 Outright International is headquartered in New York City with satellite offices on the West Coast and in Spain, and Manila.
 Outright International has a digital archive of their LGBT human rights documentation and education materials for research.

 On July 19, 2010, the United Nations Economic and Social Council voted to accredit IGLHRC as one of the NGOs granted consultative status with the international organization.
 This allows IGLHRC to attend U.N meetings, contribute statements, and collaborate with United Nations agencies.

 In 2010, IGLHRC contributed in forming "An Activist's Guide" of the Yogyakarta Principles.

 In 2015, on the 25th anniversary of the International Gay and Lesbian Human Rights Commission (IGLHRC), the organization changed its name to Outright Action International to make it more inclusive.

 In 2015, Outright's executive director Jessica Stern presented the first United Nations Security Council briefing on LGBTI human rights violations.

 In 2015, Outright in partnership with CUNY Law School started a one-day conference on Human Rights Day called OutSummit.

 In 2016, as a member of the United Nations LGBTI Core Group, Outright took part in a high level UN event that included the 8th Secretary-General Ban Ki-moon, 47th United States Vice President Joe Biden, President of Chile, Michelle Bachelet and Prime Minister of Norway, Erna Solberg.

-In 2017, Outright challenged the inclusion of C-Fam to the US delegation at the UN CSW 2017.
+In 2017, Outright challenged the inclusion of Center for Family and Human Rights (C-Fam) to the US delegation at the UN CSW 2017.

 In 2018, Neish McLean, executive director of TransWave and Outright Caribbean Program Officer, presented the intervention statement on behalf of the Major Groups and Other Stakeholders in response to Jamaica's Voluntary National Reviews at the United Nations.

 In 2019, Outright worked with UN Women to be a part of a historic panel at the United Nations on "Gender Diversity: Beyond Binaries".

 In 2022, Outright dropped "Action" from its name, formally becoming Outright International and clarified their mission to ensure human rights for LGBTIQ people everywhere through brand pillars: Amplify, Advocate, Support, and Celebrate.